Osect/Osect/README.md

 # ø nullsect

-> "We are the wingless ones, from the void we emerge"
+> "From the void we emerge, we are the wingless ones"

 <img src="./codex/media/nullsect_.png" alt="nullsect logo" width="520" />